Adobe Camp |

 (1850's ?), Danner

-A civilian fortification.
-The Ruby Ranch House is the oldest building in Malheur County.
+A civilian fortified stage station, also known as Inskip Station.
+The preserved Ruby Ranch House is the oldest building in Malheur County.

 (info courtesy of Ted Cook.)